-- Predominantly Hyperactive/Impulsive – As the name suggests, children diagnosed with this type are extremely overactive, restless and fidgety, and behave impulsively.
+- Predominantly Hyperactive/Impulsive: As the name suggests, children diagnosed with this type are extremely overactive, restless and fidgety, and behave impulsively.

-- Combined Type – This is the most common subtype found in the United States.
+- Combined Type: This is the most common subtype found in the United States.
 It is a mixture of both hyperactive/impulsive and inattentive behaviors.

-- Being easily or constantly distracted.
+- Those with ADHD are easily or constantly distracted.

 Signs of ADHD in Adults

-- Trouble with organizing, planning, multitasking, prioritizing and coping with stress
+- Trouble with organizing, planning, multitasking, prioritizing, and coping with stress

 - Inability to manage time